 I've also gotten involved in the Civic hacking space - working on municipal problems, and have joined up with the Code for America Chicago Brigade.
 I want to build something that helps change the world for the better, and create a business for which my partners and I, and our families will be proud.
 Along the way I'm learning some amazing lessons.

-After 17 years of professional web application development and software engineering experience, and hacking away at code since 1986.
-I view programming as an artform, and art should be free, so every week I set aside two hours to mentor developers, students and aspiring business people in the city of Chicago.
+After 19 years of professional web application development and software engineering experience, and hacking away at code since 1986.
+I view programming as an art-form, and art should be free, so every week I set aside one or two hours to mentor developers, students and aspiring entrepreneurs in the city of Chicago or the Caribbean.

 Got ideas?
 Want a technical entrepreneur or a software engineer to collaborate with?
 Haven't got ideas, and you want to join my brainstorming and business validation?
 Connect with me on Twitter, LinkedIn or my contact form and we'll see where we can go from there.